Wear objects/edit them

 When you click to select the point, the object will attached to that point in a default postition.
 The position of the object will be referenced to its center.
 So don't be shocked when it is not where you expect.
 Here is what you do next:

-Or find it in your inventory (look for the word "Worn").
-Right click on that and select Detach.
+• Or find it in your inventory (look for the word "Worn").
+Right click on it, select Detach

 -